Image Image

 Types of DUI Charges in West Frankfort, IL

-The type of DUI charge you face in Illinois depends on the specifics of your arrest, your prior record, and whether anyone was injured.
-Below are the most frequent DUI charges that drivers in West Frankfort, IL encounter.
+DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
+Here are the DUI charge types most commonly seen in West Frankfort, IL courts:

 First-Time DUI (Class A Misdemeanor)